aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/manage-presentation/convert-presentation/export-to-xaml/_index.md

 ## Exporting Presentations to XAML With Custom Options

-You get to select options from the [XamlOptions](https://reference.aspose.com/slides/nodejs-java/aspose.slides/XamlOptions) interface that control the export process and determine how Aspose.Slides exports your presentation to XAML.
+You get to select options from the [XamlOptions](https://reference.aspose.com/slides/nodejs-java/aspose.slides/XamlOptions) class that control the export process and determine how Aspose.Slides exports your presentation to XAML.

 For example, if you want Aspose.Slides to add hidden slides from your presentation when exporting it to XAML, you can set the [ExportHiddenSlides](https://reference.aspose.com/slides/nodejs-java/aspose.slides/XamlOptions#setExportHiddenSlides-boolean-) property to true.
 See this sample Javascript code: